FredBonux/BonoCipollone/RASD/1 - Introduction.md

 The purpose of this document is to analyze and define the goals and requirements of the Charging Point Management System (CPMS), the IT structure capable of managing a car charging station.

 ### 1.1.1 Goals
-G1 - Allow users to start and end a charging session G2 - Allow users to be notified when the charging process is completed G3 - Allow CPO to have information about the internal status of a charging station G4 - Allow eMSPs to have information about the status and availability of the charging sockets G5 - Allow eMSPs to have information about the current energy price G6 - Allow eMSPs to have information about the position of the charging stations G7 - Allow eMSPs to have information about the status of the car charging process G8 - Allow CPO to have information about the external status of a charging station G9 - Allow CPOs to manually decide the current energy price G10 - Allow CPOs to manually decide from witch DSO acquire energy G11 - Allow CPOs to manually decide whether to use or store energy inside batteries
+G1 - Allow eMSP to start and end a charging session
+G2 - Allow eMSP to be notified when the charging process is completed G3 - Allow CPO to have information about the internal status of a charging station G4 - Allow eMSPs to have information about the current tariffs G5 - Allow eMSPs to have information about the position of the charging stations G6 - Allow eMSPs to have information about the status of the car charging process G7 - Allow CPOs to manually decide the current energy price G8 - Allow CPOs to manually decide from witch DSO acquire energy G9 - Allow CPOs to manually decide whether to use or store energy inside batteries

 ## 1.2 Scope